Memory-free Online Change-point Detection: A Novel Neural Network Approach: Methodology

 In short, our proposed CPD algorithm, ALACPD, continuously monitors the quality of the reconstructed input by each network in the TAEnets Ensemble to perform CPD.
-We suggest that reconstruction loss of each sub-network can be used to detect change-points.
-If the majority of the sub-networks cannot accurately reconstruct the input time series for several time steps in a row, it means that the distribution of the input is changing, and therefore, a change-point is detected.
+We suggest that the reconstruction loss of each sub-network can be used to detect change points.
+If the majority of the sub-networks cannot accurately reconstruct the input time series for several time steps in a row, it means that the distribution of the input is changing, and therefore, a change point is detected.

-ALACPD is inspired by the anomaly detection in time series using LSTM-autoencoder-based networks \cite{malhotra2016lstm}.
+ALACPD is inspired by anomaly detection in time series using LSTM-autoencoder-based networks \cite{malhotra2016lstm}.
 In \cite{malhotra2016lstm}, authors suggest that the reconstruction loss of an LSTM-autoencoder network that is trained on normal data (time series without anomalies) can be used to detect anomalies.
 In this network, if the reconstruction error of a test sample goes beyond a threshold, this sample is identified as an anomaly.
 In other words, it does not belong to the normal data distribution.

-In this paper, we propose to use the reconstruction loss of an autoencoder-based network (TAEnet) to detect change-point in a given time series.
+In this paper, we propose to use the reconstruction loss of an autoencoder-based network (TAEnet) to detect change points in a given time series.
 If TAEnet is trained on the data $X_{i:j}$ with distribution $\mathbb{P}_{X_{i:j}}$, it gives a low reconstruction loss for any $X_t$ that $\mathbb{P}_{X_t} {\displaystyle =\,} \mathbb{P}_{X_{i:j}}$, and a high loss for any $X_t$ that $\mathbb{P}_{X_t} \neq \mathbb{P}_{X_{i:j}}$.
-As a result, if the data generating process goes under a change and the data distribution changes, the model will have a high reconstruction loss for any sample generated from the new distribution.
-We use this information to detect change-points; we suggest that the time step where reconstruction loss of the model suddenly increases and continues for several time steps can be reported as a change-point.
+As a result, if the data-generating process goes under a change and the data distribution changes, the model will have a high reconstruction loss for any sample generated from the new distribution.
+We use this information to detect change points; we suggest that the time step where the reconstruction loss of the model suddenly increases and continues for several time steps can be reported as a change point.